Redislabs-Solution-Architects/redis-enterprise-k8s-and-vault/README.md

 ```

 👉 Most likely the Redis Enterprise Operator pod is in a CrashLookBackOff at
 this point while it was waiting for you.
-If you are impatient like for all the
+If you are impatient like me for all the
 changes you made to be observed, delete the operator Pod and let the Deployment
 create it again.